 - Understand that you will get out of it what you put into it.

 - If you live far from a gym, prefer to be alone when exercising or just like the affordability of online personal training, then it may be a good option for you.

-- If you value the one-on-one connection that comes with in-person personal training, hiring an online fitness coach may not be for you.
+- If you value the 1-on-1 connection that comes with in-person personal training, hiring an online fitness coach may not be for you.